 - Is she responsible? – Does she do her homework and chores without you having to constantly remind her?
 Does she take good care of her things or is she always losing something?

 - Can I trust her to obey the rules? – Will she go over her limits for talk, texts and downloads if she has access to the Internet?
 Will she use social media sites responsibility?

 - Does my child need or just want a cell phone? – Some kids want a phone because other kids have one and it really doesn’t benefit them in any way.
 Others need them to stay in touch in case of an emergency.

 In the end, every parent has to determine for themselves when their child is old enough for a cell phone, since it does depend on their unique personality and maturity level as well as your specific family needs.
 After considering the things above, if you decide your child is ready for a phone, the next step is determining what kind.

-If your child needs a phone for safety reasons but you don’t want her to be connected to the Internet, you can choose a pre-paid phone with limited capabilities.
+If your child needs a phone for safety reasons but you don’t want her to be connected to the Internet, you can choose a pre-paid phone with limited capabilities or check out Petro Canada Mobility mobile operating service.
 This way, she can stay in touch with talk and text without the worries that having access to the Internet creates.
 It can also teach her responsibility because if she goes over her limit, she can’t use the phone until you purchase more.

 Does your kid have a cell phone?
 What age did he get it?